alex-gamero/100-days-of-code/log.md

 **Thoughts**: It was a good day, calm and pleasant.
 Being able to finish code for my assignment calmly was really god.

+### Day 99: October 06, Tuesday

+**Today's Progress**: Today I hay a Netwrok interfaces lab and a Systems Analysis and Design.

+**Thoughts**: It was a good day, the lab went good and the class was ok, I also had some time to code at night.